-Effective June 1, 2019, the Company adopted ASU No. 2016-02, Leases, which sets out the principle for the recognition, measurement, presentation and disclosure of leases for both parties to a contract (i.e., lessees and lessors).
-The new standard requires lessees to classify leases as either finance or operating leases and record a rightof-use asset and a lease liability for all leases with a term of greater than 12 months regardless of their classification.
+Effective June 1, 2019, the Company adopted Accounting Standards Update ("ASU") No. 2016-02, Leases, which sets out the principle for the recognition, measurement, presentation and disclosure of leases for both parties to a contract (i.e., lessees and lessors).
+The new standard requires lessees to classify leases as either finance or operating leases and record a right-of-use asset and a lease liability for all leases with a term of greater than 12 months regardless of their classification.
 An accounting policy election may be made to account for leases with a term of 12 months or less similar to existing guidance for operating leases today.
 ASU No. 2016-02 supersedes the existing guidance on accounting for leases.
-In July 2018, the FASB issued ASU No. 2018-11, Leases (Topic 842): Targeted Improvements, which allows for an optional transition method for the adoption of Topic 842.
+In July 2018, the Financial Accounting Standards Board issued ASU No. 2018-11, Leases (Topic 842): Targeted Improvements, which allows for an optional transition method for the adoption of Topic 842.
 The two permitted transition methods are now the modified retrospective approach, which applies the new lease requirements at the beginning of the earliest period presented, and the optional transition method, which applies the new lease requirements through a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
-ASU 2016-02 is effective for our fiscal year ending May 31, 2020 and the interim periods within that year.
+ASU 2016-02 is effective for our fiscal year ended May 31, 2020 and the interim periods within that year.
 The Company adopted this standard in the first quarter of fiscal 2020 using the optional transition method.
-The Company also intends to elect the practical expedients that allow us to carry forward the historical lease classification.
+The Company also elected the practical expedients that allow us to carry forward the historical lease classification.
 The Company has established an inventory of existing leases and implemented a new process of evaluating the classification of each lease.
 The financial impact of the adoption of the new standard at June 1, 2019 increased total assets and total liabilities by approximately \$690,000.
 The financial impact of the adoption primarily relates to the capitalization of right-of-use assets and recognition of lease liabilities related to operating leases.
-The Company will implement changes to its processes and internal controls, as necessary, to meet the reporting and disclosure requirements of the new standard.